Non Toxic Shot Regulations - FAQ

 Frequently Asked Questions

 Waterfowl are defined as ducks, paradise shelduck, swan and pukeko.
 If you are hunting them over or within 200 metres of open water, then you must use non-toxic shot.
-At the moment, that requirement applies to 10 and 12 gauge shotgun users, but from 2021, it will apply to all waterfowl hunters except those with .410 shotguns.
+This applies to all gauges of shotgun users from 2021 except those with .410 shotguns.

 Open water is defined as any stream, river, lake, wetland or tidal area more than three metres wide.
 If you hunt in a harbour, foreshore, estuary or other tidal area, then the 200m rule applies from the Mean High Water Mark.

 A sub-gauge shotgun is one that uses 16 gauge, 20 gauge, 24, gauge, 28 gauge, 32 gauge or .410 shells.
-The requirement to use non-toxic pellets for waterfowl hunting will apply to all these weapons except the .410 bore.
+The requirement to use non-toxic pellets for waterfowl hunting applies to all these shotguns except the .410 bore.

 Non-toxic shot does not contain lead and there is a wide range of alternative shotgun shells available for waterfowl hunting which are lead free.
 The most common is steel, and this is already widely used in New Zealand.
 Other products such as bismuth and a variety of tungsten mixes are less widely available but expected to become more common.
 These are often more suitable to use in older shotguns which cannot be used with steel shot.